geekodour/old2020blog/content/post/2019/rtcamp.md

 Life sure gives you unexpected twists and turns but this post is about the good parts, the good people.
 My role was to work on sysadmin related tasks, I tried my best to stay away from `PHP` but there were too many good people who were good with `PHP` for me to miss a chance to learn from them, so I did try my hands with [EasyEngine](https://easyengine.io/) too.
 I was assigned lower priority tasks initially and I could easily see me wanting to stay with it.
 Fixing servers issues and making other devs happy is something I like to do.

 Whenever I saw someone at rtCamp handling higher priority tasks, I caught myself getting surprised at how seamlessly they would handle the situation.
-It's great to see the art campers at work.
+It's great to see the rtCampers at work.
 Asking for help first and then debugging seems like a common norm at rtCamp, it's quite effective!

 I was never exposed to such practice as I mostly developed solo all my life, but can confidently say that I most definitely want to be part of such a team were asking for help is not a second thought.